Extending Whitney's extension theorem: nonlinear function spaces: The cusp condition

 \section{The cusp condition}

 In the last section we have already encountered a cusp condition preventing the occurrence of certain (inward) cusps on the boundary of the closed set on which we are working.
 The key functional-analytic result we use to extend sections is due to Frerick in \cite{MR2300454}.
 It uses a metric condition on a closed domain $F$ in $\R^n$ to ensure there is a continuous extension operator for Whitney jets on $F$ to smooth functions on $\R^n$.
 The following definition abstracts the hypothesis from \cite[Theorem 3.16]{MR2300454} and from Definition \ref{defn: incusp} so as to apply to closed sets in a metric space more general than $\R^n$.
+See Figure~\ref{fig:cusp_condition} for an illustration of the various quantities in the following definition.

-\begin{definition} Let $(M,d)$ be a locally compact metric space $(M,d)$.
+\begin{definition} Let $(M,d)$ be a locally compact metric space.
 A closed set $F\subset M$ has \begin{enumerate} \item \emph{no narrow fjords} if for each $x \in F$ there exists $p\in \N$, $K \subseteq F$ a compact neighborhood of $x$ and $D>0$ such that all $y,z \in K$ can be joined by a rectifiable curve $\gamma$ lying inside $F^\circ$, except perhaps for finitely many points, such that its length $\ell_d(\gamma)$ satisfies $d(y,z) \geq D\,\ell_d (\gamma)^p$. \item \emph{at worst polynomial outward cusps} if for all compact $K\subset M$ there exist $\varep_0,\rho >0$ and $r\geq 1$ such that for all $z\in K\cap \partial F$ and $0<\varep<\varep_0$ there is an $x\in F$ with $d(x,z)<\varep$ such that if $d(x,y)<\rho\varep^r$ then $y\in F$ and $d(z,y)<\varep$. \end{enumerate} If $F$ has at worst polynomial outward cusps and no narrow fjords we simply say that $F$ \emph{satisfies the cusp condition}. \end{definition}

 In the case that $r=1$, the condition on outward polynomial cusps is sometimes called the (interior) corkscrew condition \cite[p.~123]{MR2305115}, and so our polynomial cusps can be seen as corkscrews with nonlinear growth.